grenovales/printful-client/README.md

 **New contributors welcome!** just create a PR 😎

 ## Todo
-- Add PgaeSize to GetAll Products
+- Add Page Size to GetAll Products
 - Add more endpoints
 - Unit testing